scrappyardio/ttc-bus-delays-lakehouse/README.md

 As a frequent user of TTC, it seems intuitive that TTC loses most of its time due to *breakdowns*.
 However, my findings suggested a different reason.

-Equipment, External and Safety incidents all share a median of 10 minutes and a ceiling around 30 — when a vehicle fails, it gets swapped, and that takes a bounded amount of time.
-Operational failures have abnormally high delays: a median of 12 minutes against a mean of 30.1, with individual incidents running up to 16 hours.
+Equipment, External and Safety all sit at a median of 10 minutes with a mean close to it — 13.2, 14.1, 13.9.
+Operational is the outlier: a median of 12 against a mean of 30.1, with individual incidents running up to 16 hours.

 ![finding_2](docs/images/finding_2.png)